-Before we start doing anything, First connect to Informatica repository service with your Admin credentials and then Navigate to Source Analyzer.
-Please refer Informatica Source Analyzer article to understand the Source Analyzer.
-From the below screenshot you can observe that, we are in the Source Analyzer.
+Before we start doing anything, First connect to the repository service with your Admin credentials and then Navigate to Source Analyzer.

-NOTE: Source Menu in the Menu bar will be available only when you are in Source Analyzer section otherwise, it will be hidden
+NOTE: Source Menu in the Menu bar will be available only when you are in the Source Analyzer section.

-Once you select the Import from File.. option, a new window called Open Flat File will be opened as shown below.
-Please select the required flat file from your local file system and click Open button.
-For this example, we are selecting the GeoImport.txt file.
+Once you select the Import from File.. option, a new window called Open Flat File will open.
+Please select the required flat file from your local file system and click the Open button.
+For this Informatica example, we are choosing the GeoImport.txt file.

-If you flat file contains column names as first line of data like our example file then, you have to change the Start Import at Row value from 1 to 2 otherwise keep it as 1.
-If you forgot to change then, while exporting this data to database then Type casting errors will throw.
+If your flat file contains column names as the first line of data like our example file, then you have to change the Start Import at Row value from 1 to 2; otherwise, keep it as 1.
+If you forgot to change, then while exporting this data to the database, Typecasting errors will throw.

-Import filed names from the first line: This option allows us to import the column names from the first line of flat file.
-If your flat file contains column names as first line of data like our example file then, by selecting this option will import column names and this will automatically change the Start Import at Row value from 1 to 2
+Import filed names from the first line: This option allows us to import the column names from the first line of a flat file.
+If your flat file contains column names as the first line of data like our example file then, by selecting this option will import column names, and this automatically changes the Start Import at Row value from 1 to 2

-- Under Delimiter section, please select the delimiter used in the text file.
-Our text is separated by comma delimiter as we shown earlier so we are selecting Comma.
+- Under the Delimiter section, choose the delimiter used in this text file.
+Our text is separated by a comma delimiter, as we showed earlier, so we are selecting Comma.

-- Under Text Qualifier section, we are selecting No quotes because our flat file doesn’t have any quotes.
+- Under the Text Qualifier section, we are selecting No quotes because our flat file doesn’t have any citations.
 Please change as per your requirements.

-From the below screenshot you can observe that, under the Source sub folder you can see our newly created Flat File source in Informatica and the table definition (Column Names and appropriate data types) inside our work space.
+From the below image, under the Source subfolder, you can observe our newly created Flat File source in Informatica and the table definition (Column Names and appropriate data types) inside our workspace.

-Although we created our Flat File source, before we proceed further we should preview our data.
-In order to preview the source data, Right click on the table definition and select the Preview data.. option from the context menu.
+Although we created our Flat File source, before we proceed further, we should preview our data.
+To preview the source data, Right-click on the table definition and select the Preview data.. option from the context menu.

-Once you select the Preview data.. option, Preview data window will be opened.
-Please select the GeoImport.txt file as a Flat File name from your local file system and click Open button.
+Once you select the Preview data.. option, the Preview data window will be opened.
+Please select the GeoImport.txt file as a Flat File name from your local file system and click the Open button.

-Once you successfully selected your file, data inside the flat file (here GeoImport.txt) will be displayed as shown below
+Once you successfully select your file, data inside the flat file (here GeoImport.txt) will be displayed as shown below.

 Edit existing Flat File Source in Informatica

-If you want to delete columns then select the unwanted columns and click the scissors button as shown below.
-Here we are removing few columns for the demonstration purpose.
-Once you done editing, Click OK to close the Edit tables window
+If you want to delete columns, then select the unwanted columns and click the scissors button.
+Here we are removing a few columns for the demonstration purpose.
+Once editing is complete, Click OK to close the Edit tables window

-From the below screenshot you can observe that, we successfully deleted the unwanted columns from our flat file source definition.
+From the below screenshot, you can see we successfully deleted the unwanted columns from our flat file source definition in Informatica.

-NOTE: We are removing the columns only from the Informatica Source Analyzer.
-This will not reflect the underlying flat file.
+NOTE: We are removing the columns only from the Source Analyzer.
+It will not reflect the underlying flat file.